To Be Announced: Arrow updates

 \subsection{Arrow update logics}

-A pair in the accessibility relation of an epistemic model is also called an `arrow'.
-Given pair $(s,t)$ in relation $R$, state $s$ is the source of the arrow and $t$ is the target of the arrow.
+A pair in the accessibility relation of an epistemic model is also called an \emph{arrow}.
+Indeed it is common to denote $(s,t) \in R$ (or $Rst$) as $s \imp t$, where the `$\imp$' symbol resembles an arrow.
+State $s$ is the \emph{source} of the arrow and $t$ is the \emph{target} of the arrow.
 In {\em arrow update logic} (AUL) \cite{kooietal:2011} one specifies which arrows are preserved, by way of specifiying what formulas should be satisfied at the source (state) of the arrow and the target (state) of the arrow.
 This determines the model transformation.
 It is called an {\em arrow update}.
 The logic AUL contains modalities for arrow updates.

 While restricting the relations, in AUL the domain remains the same.
-There is also a version of arrow update logic wherein updated models can have larger modal complexity and in particular larger domains (representing higher-order uncertainty among the agents over the information change).
-Just as action model logic is a generalization of public announcement logic, generalized arrow update logic or \emph{arrow update model logic} AUML has been proposed in \cite{kooirenne} as a generalization of AUL.
+There is also a version of arrow update logic wherein updated models can have larger modal complexity and in particular larger domains (representing higher-order uncertainty among the agents over the information change): just as action model logic is a generalization of public announcement logic, generalized arrow update logic or \emph{arrow update model logic} AUML has been proposed in \cite{kooirenne} as a generalization of AUL.
 It contains modalities for {\em arrow update models}.
-The arrow update of \cite{kooietal:2011} is then a singleton arrow update model.

 We will present both logics simultaneously by way of presenting arrow update model logic and defining arrow update logic as a special case.

 \paragraph{Arrow update model} Given a logical language $\lang$, an {\em arrow update model} $\aumodel$ is a pair $(\austates,\aufunction)$ where $\austates$ is a non-empty domain (set) of {\em outcomes} (also denoted $\Domain(\aumodel)$) and where $\aufunction$ is an {\em arrow relation} $\aufunction: A \imp \powerset((\austates\times\lang) \times (\austates \times\lang))$.